Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Method

 \paragraph{Expert allocation.} \textit{Datasets.} We evaluate on five classification and question-answering benchmarks: CoLA \citet{cola_dataset}, MRPC \citet{mrpc_dataset}, CommonsenseQA \citet{commonsenseqa}, ScienceQA \citet{scienceQ}, and OpenBookQA \citet{openbookQ}.

 \textit{Curvature scores.} Layer-wise influence scores are computed for each (model, dataset) pair following the procedures of \citet{layerIF} and \citet{datainf}.
 We consider two variants of the influence score pool: \textbf{All}, in which every computed influence score is used, and \textbf{+ve}, in which only positively influential samples (those with negative influence score values, indicating a beneficial effect on validation loss) are retained.
 Both variants are evaluated on Mistral-7B; only the \textbf{+ve} variant is used for Gemma-7B.
-The normalized curvature scores $q_k$ entering Algorithm~\ref{alg:alloc} are derived from these influence scores as described in Section~\ref{sec:secondorder}.

 \textit{Budget and allocation.} Following \citet{meo}, the FLOPs of a multi-expert LoRA model are empirically upper-bounded by the FLOPs of the base network.
 We therefore set the budget $B$ in Algorithm~\ref{alg:alloc} equal to the FLOPs of a standard single-expert layer in the respective base model, with scaling factors $\sigma = 0.0276$ for Mistral-7B and $\sigma = 0.02$ for Gemma-7B (i.e., $B = \sigma \times \text{base model FLOPs}$).
 Per-layer expert counts are computed using Algorithm~\ref{alg:alloc}, and fine-tuning follows the protocols of \citet{alphalora} and \citet{MolA} for 5 epochs per (model, dataset) pair.
+The convex program produces continuous allocations $e_k^*$.
+We convert them to integer expert counts by setting $m_k=\lfloor e_k^*\rfloor$.
+This rule preserves budget feasibility, $\sum_k c_k m_k\le\sum_k c_k e_k^*\le B$, but it can leave unused budget and is not, in general, the exact solution of the corresponding integer program.

 \paragraph{Layer-wise Pruning.} \textit{Datasets.} Calibration uses the C4 dataset \citet{c4_dataset}.
 Zero-shot post-pruning evaluation is performed on seven benchmarks: RTE \citet{rte_task}, OpenBookQA \citet{openbookQ}, ARC-Easy and ARC-Challenge \citet{ARCchallenge}, HellaSwag \citet{hellaswag}, BoolQ \citet{boolq}, and WinoGrande \citet{WinoGrande}.